happysheep0719/Sean-s-Cheat-Sheet/java/java-basics.md

 class implements interface
 interface extends interface

+- **Override** vs. **Overload**
+    - Override is to
+    - Overload is when you define two methods with the same name distinguished by their different signatures.

 ### Java Interfaces & Abstract Classes

 **Interface** helps you (or enforces you) to focus on the API signature definition.